Acupuncture During Pregnancy

 Acupuncture Throughout Your Pregnancy

-During pregnancy, you may experience certain disorders or discomfort.
-Acupuncture can be a useful remedy for many of these, including:
+During pregnancy, you may experience one or even a variety of different symptoms associated with the monumental changes occurring in your body.
+Acupuncture can be a useful remedy for these, including:

 Preparing for Labor with Acupuncture

 A small study at the University of North Carolina involving 56 women who were 39.5 to 41 weeks pregnant found that women who received acupuncture were more likely to go into labor without a medical intervention.
 Half of the women received three acupuncture sessions, while the other half did not.

 Seventy percent of the women who received acupuncture went into labor on their own, compared to 50% who received standard care.
 The women who received acupuncture were also less likely to deliver by cesarean section (39% compared to 17%).
 The study concluded that acupuncture shows promise for reducing interventions that occur in post-term pregnancies.